Fircy/aws-ir-credential-breach/README.md

 This uses the *aws* CLI to select the *iam* service and issue *list-users* command.
 You will see a list of IAM users in your account in JSON format.

 2.3 Now that works using your existing console credentials, test your new user and its access key that you just created.
 We can do this by setting an environment variable that the CLI will use.
 Run the following commands replacing YOUR_ACCESS_KEY and YOUR_SECRET_KEY with the ones you saved from when you created them.
+This replaces the existing credentials that were provided under your session.

 ```
 export AWS_ACCESS_KEY_ID=YOUR_ACCESS_KEY